-Security tightened in Bhima Koregaon
+Bhima Koregaon battle anniversary: 5,000 police personnel deployed

 Also Read | Dalit votes in mind, BJP plans 100 feet statue of Uda Devi in UP

-The Koregaon Bhima battle, the British Army, comprising mainly of dalit Mahar soldiers, had defeated the Peshwas.
+The Koregaon Bhima battle, the British Army, comprising mainly of Dalit Mahar soldiers, had defeated the Peshwas.
 The Koregaon pillar inscription features the names of the 49 Company soldiers killed in the battle.
 Twenty-two of these names end with the suffix -nac (or -nak), which was used exclusively by the people of Mahar caste.
 The obelisk was featured on the Mahar Regiment's crest until Indian Independence.
 While it was built by the British as a symbol of their own power, today it serves as a memorial of the Mahars.